lucaspiritogit/lucaspiritogit/README.md

 ## Hi, I'm [Lucas!](https://lucaspiritogit.github.io/Portfolio/) :wave: ***a self-taught Junior Front-End Developer.***
-I've been studying programming for about a year now and im leaning more into learning the front-end aspect of the web.
+I've been studying programming for about a year now and im leaning more into the front-end aspect of the web.
 ## These are some of the tools and languages that i know:
 - [x] HTML
 - [x] CSS